Young Americans are having less sex than ever - KEYT | KCOY

 Men who were unemployed, had part-time employment or lower incomes were more likely to be sexually inactive, psychologists found, noting that the percentage of sexually inactive 18- to 24 year-old men increased from 18.9% between 2000 and 2002 to 30.9% between 2016 and 2018.

-Women aged 25 to 34 were also having less sex, researchers said in an investigation published Friday in the medical journal JAMA, pointing out that students were most likely to be affected.
+Women aged 25 to 34 were also having less sex, researchers said in an investigation published Friday in the medical journal JAMA Network Open, pointing out that students were most likely to be affected.

 The reasons for this downturn are complicated, researchers said.